The Augmented Image Prior: Distilling 1000 Classes by Extrapolating from a Single Image: Method

 \section{Method}

-We believe that simplicity is the key for demonstrating and analysing the question of how far a single image can take us.
-Any bells-and-whistles will surely improve performance, but would distract from the science.
-Inspired by recent work of Asano \etal~\cite{asano2020a}, which ``patchifies'' a single-image using augmentations, and the knowledge distillation method presented by Beyer \etal ~\cite{beyer2021knowledge}, our technical contribution lies in unifying them to develop a \textit{single-image distillation} framework.
+We believe that simplicity is the key to demonstrating and analysing the question of how far a single image can take us.
+We are inspired by recent work of~\citet{asano2020a}, which ``patchifies'' a single-image using augmentations, and the knowledge distillation method presented by~\citet{beyer2021knowledge} and our technical contribution lies in unifying them to a \textit{single-image distillation} framework.